Skip to main content

 Logging

-When you instantiate your store, you can optionally pass it a list of actionObservers and a list of stateObservers, which may be used for logging:
+When you instantiate your store, you can optionally pass it a list of actionObservers and a list of stateObservers, which may both be used for logging:

 var store = Store<AppState>(